 What drives our endeavors and sustains our economies will not be tomorrow what they are today.
 But we have a choice.
 As Gardner says in his film, we can either turn away from the cliff or keep the pedal to the metal and “go down fighting.”

 It is possible to live happy, healthy, prosperous lives within a bountiful – if limited – world.
-It will not be easy; in fact, it is likely that greatest challenge humanity has yet faced.
+It will not be easy; in fact, it is likely the greatest challenge humanity has yet faced.
 And there is a price to pay for the damage we’ve already exacted on the Earth.
-But it can be done, if we accept the challenge for what it is.
+But it can be done if we accept the challenge for what it is.

 “There’s a shift going on, and this is a shift from believing that we have a resources problem to really understanding that we have a cultural problem and that we need to evolve our culture.”